ENCODE-DCC/encoded/src/encoded/schemas/changelogs/analysis_step.md

         "deleted",
         "released"
     ]
 * *name* has been renamed to *step_label*.
-The *name* property will now be a calculated name with the major_version number.
+The *name* property will now be a calculated name with the *major_version* number.
 * *major_version* number property has been added and made required so all steps must be versioned, starting from 1.
-* all new analysis steps should be accompanied by a new step version object as well.
+* All new analysis steps should be accompanied by a new step version object as well.

 ### Schema version 5